rubyonjets/jets/docs/_docs/lazy-loading.md

 Additional, [Prewarming]({% link _docs/prewarming.md %}) helps to avoid the overhead entirely.
 Prewarming can be tuned for your needs with a few configuration settings.

 When lazy loading is turned off, and the Ruby dependencies are bundled as part of the Lambda code zip file itself, the cold start overhead is about 2-3 seconds instead.
+By default, Jets enables lazy loading in development mode and disables it for production mode.

 ## Cold Start Commonly Known